 - Space ChangesBeginning at the third week of each semester, students have the option to request a Space Change via the housing portal if they are unsatisfied with their current space.

 At this time, you may select your preferred building, room type, and request a roommate.

 Some things to know:

 - Space Changes are subject to availability.
-Please note that there will be no space changes UNTIL the beginning of the third week of classes, during the Fall and Spring semesters.
+Please note, there will be no space changes UNTIL the beginning of the third week of classes, during the Fall and Spring semesters.
 Space Changes must take place within one week of approval.
 If you are not properly checked out of your current space within one week, your space change will be denied.